ferrouswheel/kclip/README.md

 some great products and have many strengths, but designing clean consistent UIs does not appear to be one of them.

+This python module is to simplify the process of doing something with these clippings.

 ## Why another module??

 The format is pretty simple, and there are many other implementations